rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 ### [1] Principle of the Existential Thing

-- Every _thing_ that exists by implication of a true existential proposition is a `Thing`.
 - The existential proposition of a `Thing` is a `Thing`.

 ### [2] Principle of Auto-Instantiation